Imagine the reaction of Vancouver residents if a U.S. airline or bank created a map showing Canada as an administrative region of the United Kingdom.

 Historian documented colonialist periods

-Taiwanese historian and political activist Su Bing detailed his country's colonial experiences in his 1962 book Taiwan's 400 Year History.
+Taiwanese historian and political activist Su Beng detailed his country's colonial experiences in his 1962 book Taiwan's 400 Year History.
 A shorter English-language version was published in 1986.

-Sometimes referred to as the Che Guevara of Taiwan, Su Bing repeatedly documented how the Qing dynasty in China never considered Taiwan to be a part of China.
+Sometimes referred to as the Che Guevara of Taiwan, Su Beng repeatedly documented how the Qing dynasty in China never considered Taiwan to be a part of China.

 At one point, he quoted the Qing dynasty's Official Historical Record of Taiwan, Vol II, by Liu Liang-P'i.
 It stated: "Taiwan is a wilderness land and, from the beginning, never a part of the Chinese domain."

-Among other works Su Bing cited was Chang Ju-shen's An Unofficial Record of Taiwan, Vol. II, which described Taiwan as "a place where pirates band together".
+Among other works Su Beng cited was Chang Ju-shen's An Unofficial Record of Taiwan, Vol. II, which described Taiwan as "a place where pirates band together".

 The preface to Fan Hsien's Record of Taiwan described the island as "a haven for criminals who had escaped".